 As with a lot of suspected or confirmed cases of Russian hybrid interference in the west, the main purpose with this latest action (if it does turn out to have been intentional) seems to be to send a message.
 In this case, the real-world effects were minimal; although internet traffic between Finland and Germany was cut off for a few hours, it was quickly rerouted while the cable was being repaired (estimated to take between five and fifteen days).
 The damaged cable between Sweden and Lithuania is one of three cables running in parallel between the two countries; the two remaining cables could pick up the traffic from the third without a hitch.
 Consequently, the actual damage caused is mostly just the nuisance and cost of repairing the cables, without any tangible or immediate benefits for Russia.

 Instead, the publicity is the point.
 Russia wants to send the signal that it has the ability to strike anywhere at any time, stoking fear in western publics.
-The fact that two separate cables were damaged so close to each other supports this hypothesis – after all, damage to just one cable could have very plausibly been brushed off as just an accident.
+The fact that two separate cables were damaged so close to each other supports this hypothesis—after all, damage to just one cable could have very plausibly been brushed off as just an accident.
 Russia also wants the west to perceive its capabilities as greater than in actuality.
 Despite this act of hybrid interference playing out in the physical world through the damaging of underwater cables, at its core it is an attempt to influence public opinion and weakening trust in western governments.
 This in turn legitimizes and encourages seeking peace with Russia, a dangerous fallacy as its illegal war against Ukraine enters the third year.
-In fact, this would not be the only message Russia sent this week; on Thursday it launched an intermediate-range ballistic missile (IRBM), usually reserved for carrying nuclear warheads, towards the Ukrainian city of Dnipro.
+In fact, this would not be the only such message Russia sent last week, as on Thursday it launched an intermediate-range ballistic missile (IRBM), usually reserved for carrying nuclear warheads, towards the Ukrainian city of Dnipro.

 Russia is playing a risky game in its hybrid operations.
 Its attempts to showcase its strength and weaken trust in western governments were met by unequivocal European unity.
 Closing gaps and heightening protection of critical undersea infrastructure must remain a top priority to further prevent Russia from operating in the grey zone of hybrid threats, abetted by its growing list of partners.
 Otherwise, this will not be the last time Russia sends a message by attacking critical infrastructure in the Baltic Sea region.

-About the Authors
+Authors

 Global Europe Program

 The Global Europe Program is focused on Europe’s capabilities, and how it engages on critical global issues.
 We investigate European approaches to critical global issues.
 We examine Europe’s relations with Russia and Eurasia, China and the Indo-Pacific, the Middle East and Africa.
-Our initiatives include “Ukraine in Europe” – an examination of what it will take to make Ukraine’s European future a reality.
+Our initiatives include “Ukraine in Europe”—an examination of what it will take to make Ukraine’s European future a reality.
 But we also examine the role of NATO, the European Union and the OSCE, Europe’s energy security, transatlantic trade disputes, and challenges to democracy.
 The Global Europe Program’s staff, scholars-in-residence, and Global Fellows participate in seminars, policy study groups, and international conferences to provide analytical recommendations to policy makers and the media.
 Read more